Tell us your spring sports stories

 Times are tough, but we're in this together.
 As much as you love watching our athletes compete, we love covering them.

-In the weeks and months ahead, the Banner-Press will be featuring profiles of our local athletes who've been affected by the loss of the spring sports season.
+In the weeks and months ahead, the Schuyler Sun will be featuring profiles of our local athletes who've been affected by the loss of the spring sports season.

 Although we have our own ideas about who stands the most to lose or who could and should have experienced success, we'd also like to hear your suggestions.